weakish/weakish.github.com/uses/README.md

 ## Wear

-Although I want to respect dress code, since I only have casual clothing, no formal, semiformal, or informal clothing, I am only able to conform to dress code like covering the body between shouder and knee.
+I only have casual clothing, no formal, semiformal, or informal clothing.
 I used to prefer [vintage style running shoes][thedeffest], those [revised] [models] originated from [1960s], [1970s], and [1980s], [light and comfort][ad].
-But later I found out that these shoes are hard to buy.
+However, I found out that these shoes are hard to buy, and now I wear sneakers bought in a supermarket [^6] and slippers bought in a convenience store.
-Currently, I am wearing Kalenji One, which is comfortable and lightweight (less than 200 grams), under 14 USD.

 [thedeffest]: https://www.thedeffest.com/
 [revised]: https://www.thedeffest.com/blog/new-balance-ms327laa-retro-runners